Laura6826/pands-weekly-tasks/README.md

 - But if it is odd, multiply it by three and add one.
 - The program will end if the current value is one.

-Push the program in your pands-weekly-tasks GitHub repository
+Push the program in your pands-weekly-tasks GitHub repository.

 **My notes:**